marcostolosa/marcostolosa/README.md

 - My Go-To Stack:
   - Heavy Hitters: BurpSuite Pro, pwntools, Frida, Radare2/Rizin, Ghidra, IDA Pro, x64/x32dbg, Impacket, ffuf, naabu/nuclei, Nmap, CrackMapExec, BloodHound, tshark, Havoc, Cobalt Strike, mitmproxy.
   - Languages of Choice: Python for everything, Bash and PowerShell for speed, C/C++ when I need to get close to the metal and JavaScript to run everywhere.
   - Techniques: If it can be scripted, I automate it.
-Advanced Regex, Semgrep, CodeQL, and custom encoders are part of my workflow.
+Advanced Regex, Semgrep, CodeQL, and custom scripts are part of my workflow.

 ---